yasoob/hack-camp/cohort_4/playbook/ACTIVITIES.md

 boys either, you believe that your ability with men or women is fixed."

-If you had a growth mindset about math, you might instead say "I'm not that good at math right now because I havn't spent too much time practicing it because I'm not too intrested in it"
+If you had a growth mindset about math, you might instead say "I'm not that good at math right now because I haven't spent too much time practicing it because I'm not too interested in it"

 If you had a growth mindset about art, you might say that I don't really have too much experience in art right now so I'm pretty bad at it but I'm actually